Bukit Lawang Sumatra, Indonesia Travel Guide

 Immerse yourself in a urban atmosphere.

-Your visit to The Place to see orangutans is more than a trip; it is an investment in preservation and a connection with an unique corner of the world.
+Your visit to The Place to see orangutans is more than a trip; it is an investment in protection and a bond with an unique corner of the world.

-Combine Bukit Lawang with Tangkahan, Berastagi, and The Largest volcanic lake in the world.
+Combine Bukit Lawang with Tangkahan, Berastagi, and The Largest volcanic the body of water in the world.

 Extend your journey to Padang and Bukittinggi.